-Once again we will see the perfect manifestation of their being one God of all, who is over all and through all and in all.
+Once again, we will see the perfect manifestation of their being one God of all, who is over all and through all and in all.
 (Ephesians 4:6) In the glory of the Eighth Day Revelation Chapter 21 gives a detailed description of what we should expect, including; And I heard a loud voice from heaven saying, Behold, the tabernacle of God is with humanity, and God will dwell with them, and they shall be God's people.
 God will personally be with them and be their God.
 (Revelation 21:3)

-Here is what I have come to understand today, now the 25th of December.
-There are EIGHT candles on the menorah, one for EACH DAY, each dispensation and the tall candle in the middle, the shamash, Hebrew for attendant, is God the Light passing that Light to each and every age of the human story through presenting the Divine Self in service to the creation.
-Look at this analogy: the First candle represents the First Dispensation = Innocence (to the fall of Adam and Eve)
+Here is what I have come to understand today, now December 25.
+There are eight candles on the menorah, one for each day, each Dispensation and the tall candle in the middle, the shamash, Hebrew for the attendant, is God the Light passing that Light to each and every age of the human story through presenting the Divine Self in service to the creation.
+Look at this analogy:

+the First candle represents the First Dispensation = Innocence (to the fall of Adam and Eve)